gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ![alt text](/IaC/Terraform/_terra-images/TF_using_Data.png)

 **Result of query** is exported under given name "data.aws_vpc.exing.vpc"
-"default=true" filters which vpc we querying.
+"default=true" is a parameter for searching the desired vpc, in this case we looking for default vpc.

 E.g. 2: Querying aws latest amazon image